imsiddiquee/coneIceCream/README.md

 Here EXPRESSION is

 ```
-{ITEM.scoop}{Math.random()} or {[ITEM.scoop, ITEM[scoop]].join(' ')}\
+{ITEM.scoop}{Math.random()} or {[ITEM.scoop, ITEM[scoop]].join(' ')}
 ```

-In LWC, you can not use that EXPRESSION , Then what you do?
-There is two way; you can apply expressions
+In LWC, if you can not use that EXPRESSION, then what you do?
+There are two ways; you can apply expressions

 1. On DATA-SOURCE, runtime add a new property which contain EXPRESSION calculated result.
-2. Create a child component which internally uses a getter or tracked variable which builds the EXPRESSION.
+2. Create a child component that internally uses a getter or tracked variable which builds the EXPRESSION.
 I applied this concept in my coneScoop component at addConFlavorItem() method and implement in following

 ```
 <div key={cone.id} class={cone.flavorClass}></div>